Shreyash16b/Counting_Lives/README.md

 - **Continuous Innovation:** Stay abreast of technological advancements and industry trends to drive ongoing innovation and maintain a competitive edge in the rapidly evolving digital healthcare landscape.
 ### Applications
+> To facilitate easy communication between Patient, Hospital and Doctor.
+> Enables to patients to book appointment whenever comfortable without much concern about the queue.
 ### Project Setup
 **Requirements:**
 - Any Operating System (e.g., MacOS X, Linux, Windows)